lemonyte/dff/readme.md

 ## Usage
 > Note: these instructions refer to the Python version of the tool.

-Download the project files and extract `dff.exe` from `dff/Python/dist`.
+Download the executable from the [latest release](https://github.com/LemonPi314/dff/releases/latest).
 Double click `dff.exe` and enter a directory path to search for duplicate files.

+You can download the source code and use the Python file if you prefer.
 ### Command Line
-For advanced options, you may run `dff.exe` from a command line terminal such as Command Prompt or PowerShell.
+For advanced options, you may run the tool from a command line terminal such as Command Prompt or PowerShell.
 Navigate to the same directory as the tool and run the following command with any necessary options.

 Command syntax:
 ```bash